htinz/htinz/README.md

 # Hi there! 👋
 # I am Htin Zaw

-- 🤝 I’m from Myanmar/Burma
+- 🏝 I’m originally from Myanmar/Burma
-- 💻 I am currently living in London
+- 🌍 I am a British citizen, living in London
 - 👀 I’m interested in creating, designing new features and solving the problems with technology
-- 🌱 I’m currently training to become a Full Stack Engineer with IT career switch
+- 💻 I’m currently training to become a Full Stack Engineer with IT career switch
-- 💞️ I’m looking to collaborate with other content creators
+- 🤝 I’m looking to collaborate with other content creators
 - 📫 You can reach me via e-mail at htindev@gmail.com
 - 🐥 Fun fact: I love travelling, singing, playing guitar and football